Omar-p/learning-notes/aws/aws.md

 - a script or other configurations run when the instance is launched.

-- bootstraping is a process exist outside EC2, general term -> allowing system to self configure or perform self configuration steps.
+- bootstrapping is a process exist outside EC2, general term -> allowing system to self configure or perform self configuration steps.
-- EC2 Bootstraping
+- EC2 Bootstrapping
   - ![ec2-bootstrapping](images/ec2/ec2-bootstrapping.png)
-  - Bootstraping allows ec2 build automation.
+  - Bootstrapping allows ec2 build automation.
   - User data - Accessed via the meta-data IP.
   - http://169.254.169.254/latest/user-data
   - anything in USer Data executed by the instance OS.